NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     in the input image files to match locations to cameras.

 --disable-pinhole-gcp-init
-    Don’t try to initialize pinhole camera coordinates using provided GCP coordinates.
+    Do not try to initialize pinhole camera coordinates using provided GCP coordinates.
 Set this if you only have one image per GCP or if the pinhole initialization process is not producing good results.